 Origin and history

 The apple is one of the oldest and most widely cultivated fruits in the world.
-Originating in Central Asia, it comes from the wild apple tree ( Malus sieversii ), which can still be found in Kazakhstan today.
+Native to Central Asia, it comes from the wild apple tree (Malus sieversii), which still grows today in Kazakhstan.
 The Greeks, Romans, and Celts already considered it a symbol of beauty and fertility.
-Introduced to Europe more than 2,000 years ago, the apple has become an iconic fruit, prized as much for its sweetness as for its health benefits.
-Today, there are more than 20,000 varieties worldwide.
+Introduced to Europe over 2,000 years ago, the apple has become an iconic fruit, appreciated as much for its sweetness as for its health benefits.
+Today, there are over 20,000 varieties worldwide.